SANFL, in a united decision with the AFL and all other State Leagues, has made the decision to postpone the 2020 Football Season.

 Like you, we love footy and as the peak body for Australian Football in SA, our goal is to grow and develop our great game and provide opportunities for South Australians to get involved in the game whether it be as a player, administrator, coach, umpire, volunteer or supporter.

 The South Australian Football Commission is a nine-person board elected to govern football on behalf of SANFL Community Football and our eight SANFL member Clubs – Central District, Glenelg, North Adelaide, Norwood, South Adelaide, Sturt, West Adelaide and Woodville-West Torrens.

-John was appointed as a member of the SA Football Commission in February 2010 and became Chairman and SANFL President in November of that year.
+Rob Kerin was appointed as a new member and Chairman of the SA Football Commission in March 2020.

 Philip Gallagher had an outstanding playing career with Norwood, appearing in 292 games, captaining the club (1981–82), playing in four premierships and eight interstate games before moving into administration as a League Director (1995–99) and club Chairman (1996–99).